Basic Camp is the premier leadership program of its

 Airborne Training often referred to

-as “jump school” is a three week course held at Fort Benning, GA where soldiers
+as “jump school” is a three week course held at Fort Benning, Georgia.
+Soldiers

 are trained to quickly and safely exit a military aircraft and safely land on